dadoug/gneasy-genkey/Readme.md

      --no-auth        Do not generate a sub-key for authentication.
      --otr            Generate a 1024-bit DSA sub-key for authentication.

-     --gnupg-home     Home directory for GnuPG.
-Default is '~/.gnupg'.
      --out-dir        Directory for export output; created if not present.
                         Default is key-id of the master key.
      --no-export      Do not export keys, revocation or summary.